Advocacy (acting or ‘standing up’ on behalf of another’s or one’s own interest, e. g. petitioning, legal action, lobbying.)

-- welcome for refugees and immigrants,
+- refugees and immigrants

-- climate change, and
+- climate change

 Advocacy focus: Expanding and living into our open and affirming policy in regard to LBGTQ+ folks and our resolution in support of marriage equality.
 Partners with community advocacy organizations including Interfaith Alliance, One Iowa, Iowa Pride Network to advance LBGTQ+ civil rights and inclusion in the broader community.
 Dan Warren.

-Advocacy focus: Legal protections and community support of human trafficking survivors.
-Collaborate with a wide range of grassroots service, education, and law enforcement agencies to effect change.
-Shirlee Reding.
+Human Trafficking Task Force collaborates with a wide range of grassroots service, education, and law enforcement agencies to effect change for human trafficking survivors.

 To learn more about Christian Social Action at Plymouth Church, call the church office at 515.255.3149.